getalp/WCE-LIG/docs/README.md

 # Directory docs

 ## Scientific papers:
+If you use the toolkit, please cite the following paper:

++ Christophe Servan, Le Ngoc Tien, Luong Ngoc Quang, Lecouteux Benjamin and Besacier Laurent.
+"An Open Source Toolkit for Word-level Confidence Estimation in Machine Translation", The International Workshop on Spoken Language Translation (IWSLT 2015), Danang, Vietnam, Dec 2015.

+If you use the French-English corpus, please cite the following paper:

 + Marion Potet, Emmanuelle Esperança-Rodier, Laurent Besacier and Hervé Blanchon.
-2012.
-Collection of a large database of french-english smt output corrections.
-In Proceedings of the eighth international conference on Language Resources and Evaluation (LREC), Istanbul, Turkey, May.
+"Collection of a large database of french-english smt output corrections".
+In Proceedings of the eigth international conference on Language Resources and Evaluation (LREC), Istanbul, Turkey, May 2012.

-+ Ngoc Tien Le, Christophe Servan, Ngoc Quang Luong, Laurent Besacier and Benjamin Lecouteux.
-2015.
-WCE-LIG: an Open Source Toolkit for Word Confidence Estimation.
-Submitted at WMT 2015